 He also replaced the sides and bottom pieces.

 I gave the piece a light sanding with Gator 220 grit sandpaper.
 Just enough to scuff it up so that the paint would adhere better.
 After, I wiped the piece down with tacky paper to remove any dust that was left from sanding.
-I then gave it a good cleaning with TSP.
+I then gave it a good cleaning with vinegar and water.

 I painted two light coats of the chalk paint, allowing a 24-hour drying period between coats.
 I know that seems like a long time, but I have found that it gives the piece a more durable finish.
 Remember, two light coats are better than one thick coat.

-Before applying glaze, always apply your topcoat.
+Before applying the glaze, always apply your topcoat.
 If you do not, the glaze will seep into your paint color and look dirty.
-My go-to top coat is Polycrylic by Minwax.
+My go-to topcoat is Polycrylic by Minwax.
 Applying the topcoat first also gives you more control over the glaze.

 We then attached the beadboard back.
-I purchased two door knobs from D. Lawless Hardware.
+I purchased two doorknobs from D. Lawless Hardware.
 I love this company!
-Their hardware is affordable, and they have a super selection!
+Their hardware is affordable, and they have a superb selection!